Keeping your cat's digestive system healthy

 How is cat digestion different from humans?

-A common question that gets asked is how long it takes cats to digest food.
-For cats, it takes just 12-24 hours for food to move through their intestines.
-Digestion in humans, as a comparison, can take up to five days.2
+A common question is how long does it take for cats to digest food?
+For cats, it takes just 12-24 hours for food to move through their intestines, compared to human digestion which can take up to five days.2

 A closer look at a cat’s digestive system

 As with dogs and humans, each element of your cat's digestive system has a role to play in breaking down food and absorbing the nutrients it needs.
 It also holds beneficial bacteria, called microbiota, to keep the gut healthy and lots of immune system cells to protect their overall health.

 A cat’s digestive system can be particularly sensitive and may be easily upset by sudden changes to its diet, for example.
 It’s also designed for cats to eat more frequently and to eat smaller meals.
 Many cats visit their food bowl several times a day and eat only a small amount each time.
 To avoid your pet gaining weight, it's therefore important to be aware of daily rations and divide this over each small meal.

 Every element of your cat’s food can play a role in supporting their delicate digestive system and, in turn, their overall health.
 To get advice on the best diet for your cat and their specific needs or sensitivities, it’s always best to ask your vet.
 But let’s look at the key nutrients and factors that are important for every cat’s digestive system.